Hywan/atoum-instrumentation/README.md

 We have two layers.

-The first one is `Hoathis\Instrumentation\Sequence\Matching` that takes a sequence as input and computes an instrumented/mutated sequence as output.
+The first one is `atoum\instrumentation\sequence\matching` that takes a sequence as input and computes an instrumented/mutated sequence as output.
 This instrumentation is based on “search/replace” rules, such as:

     ['if', '(', …, ')'] => ['if', '(', 'mark_cond(\3), ')']

-The second one is `Hoathis\Instrumentation\Stream\Wrapper` that enables the `instrument://` wrapper.
+The second one is `atoum\instrumentation\stream\wrapper` that enables the `instrument://` wrapper.
 Its role is to apply a stream filter on a certain resource.
 We can parameterize this filter through the URI, such as: